rtomasa/MkDocs_RePlay/docs/videobasic.md

 This option improves video stability (prevents image drops) with certain HDMI video DACs.
 It is enabled by default.
 If you experience video issues, try disabling it.

+## CRT Horizontal Shift

+This option lets you adjust the horizontal image position by changing the horizontal timing so the electron beam scans slightly left or right.

+## CRT Horizontal Size

+Adjusts the image’s horizontal size (width) by changing the active video time per line, i.e., the horizontal hactive/porches and pixel clock.

 ## Gamma, RGB Color Intensity and Screen X/Y Position

 You can fully customize various screen parameters, such as gamma, RGB color channel intensity (to adjust CRTs with degraded channels), and screen position on both LCD and CRT displays.